PNC ‘S’ is for Savings review

 You’ll find a wide range of savings accounts at PNC, including:

 - Virtual Wallet.
 PNC’s all-in-one digital account lets you set aside money for spending and saving.
-There’s a $7 monthly fee that’s waived when you’re 62 or older or have at least $500 in direct deposits or average combined balances.
+There’s a monthly fee starting at $7 that’s waived when you’re 62 or older or have at least $500 in direct deposits or average combined balances.

 - Premiere Money Market.
 Compared to other money market accounts, this one has a low $100 opening deposit.
 But you need at least $5,000 to avoid the $12 monthly service charge.